Algorithmic Aspects of Temporal Graphs*

 revisited and various graph concepts, e.g. reachability and connectedness, now crucially

 depend on the exact temporal ordering of the edges' presence.

 A temporal graph is a graph that changes over time.
 Assuming discrete time and a fixed set V of vertices, a temporal graph can be viewed as a discrete sequence G1, G2, ... of static graphs, each with vertex set V. Many notions and algorithms from the static case can be naturally transferred in a meaningful way to their temporal counterpart, while in other cases new approaches are needed to define the appropriate temporal notions.
 In particular, some problems become radically different and substantially more difficult when the time dimension is additionally taken into account.

-In this half-day workshop, recent advances in the area of temporal / dynamically changing graphs will be presented, as well as some of the key challenges will be highlighted.
+In this one-day workshop, recent advances in the area of temporal / dynamically changing graphs will be presented, as well as some of the key challenges will be highlighted.